 The conferences aim to discourage the use and proliferation of nuclear weapons by discussing the dangers they pose to civilians and the general public in terms of contamination of the environment, radiation poisoning, and various other hazards.
 Representatives of both governments and nonprofits made statements and presentations that discussed the effects and history of nuclear testing, the potential effects and risks of nuclear war, international law regarding nuclear weapons use and testing, and the insecurity of inadvertent nuclear use.

-The opening session of the conference consisted of several important speeches, one of which was from Setsuko Thurlow, a Hiroshima peace ambassador and survivor of the August 6, 1945 atomic bomb explosion.
-Her presentation begins at the 23:00 mark in the video below, with the transcript below.
+The opening session of the conference consisted of several important speeches, one of which was by Setsuko Thurlow, a Hiroshima peace ambassador and survivor of the August 6, 1945 atomic bomb explosion.
+Her prepared remarks are below.

 I am honoured to be invited to this Third Conference on the Humanitarian Impact of Nuclear Weapons, and to have this opportunity to share a little of my childhood experience of the atomic bombing of Hiroshima.
 To the government of Austria, on behalf of all survivors of Hiroshima and Nagasaki, I would like to express my deep gratitude and respect for hosting this extremely important follow-up conference to the Oslo and Nayarit conferences.
 Deep thanks also to ICAN whose inspiration has brought us together, and to the ICRC and citizen groups from all over the world, working with governments to call for the total elimination of nuclear weapons.
 It gives me great satisfaction that these conferences have renewed the focus on the humanitarian dimension of nuclear weapons, the fundamental issue, yet long neglected by the shifting of the world's attention to the doctrine of deterrence in the name of national and international security.